4.50 from 8 votes

 I already have a couple banana bread recipes here on EBF.
 One that’s just a basic healthy banana bread and then a coconut flour banana bread as well.
 Both of these recipes are awesome, but I wanted a true vegan banana bread so that’s where the idea for this recipe came from.

-Vegan Banana Bread Ingredients
+Why I Love This Vegan Banana Bread Recipe

-• whole wheat pastry flour – whole wheat pastry flour is a lighter whole wheat flour that gives baked goods a really lovely texture!
-White whole flour is a fine sub and regular whole wheat can be used, but the texture will be more dense.
+• whole wheat pastry flour – a lighter version of whole wheat flour that gives baked goods a soft texture.
+White whole wheat flour is a fine substitute.
+You can also use regular whole wheat, but the loaf will turn out a bit more dense.

-• sea salt – adds flavor, but also is important for the rising process!
+• sea salt – adds flavor, but also is important for the rising process.

-• unsweetened applesauce â€“ applesauce replaces the fat!
+• unsweetened applesauce – applesauce replaces the fat!
 It helps keep this banana bread moist and keeps the calorie count down.
 You can use my applesauce recipe or use store-bought.

 • non-dairy milk – I like to use unsweetened almond milk, but any dairy-free milk will work.